ecote7/brutesteg/README.md

 # brutesteg
-Script to brute force password on file embedded into another one...steghide is required.
+Bash script to brute force password on file embedded into another one...steghide is required.
 Useful for CTF : Steganography